 Thaksin’s troubles, however, multiplied in his second term.
 Some were against his populism, for they felt Thaksin was fiscally indisciplined and was making the poor dependent on hand-outs, and that his policies were simply an attempt at indirect vote-buying.
 Others were against his authoritarianism; he disliked the opposition, the press and checks and balances to his power and commented “such adversary politics may not be for the best interest of the people.
 On the contrary, it may be a betrayal of our social contract to the people.”
 Some of his policies were abusive of human rights, including the ‘War on Drugs’, which killed over two thousand people.
 But above all, Thaksin and his ministers were often seen as immensely corrupt and it was said that the billionaire prime minister simply had too many conflicts of interest.
 This was given public display when he sold his family-owned telecommunications company under a tax free deal for a massive sum of money to a Singaporean entity.

 It became the spark that lit a flame.
-Street protests against Thaksin began, led by the media mogul Sondhi Limthongkul and Chamlong Srimuang.
+Street protests against Thaksin began, led by the media mogul Sondhi Limthongkul and Chamlong Srimuang, who had fought Suchinda Kraprayoon during Black May.
 Known as the People’s Alliance for Democracy, the protesters, mostly from the urban middle class among whom Thaksin was deeply unpopular, wore yellow shirts and flooded the streets of Bangkok.
 Thaksin agreed to resign and dissolve parliament and called a snap election in 2006.
 What happened next was unprecedented.
 All the major opposition parties, including the Democrats, decided to boycott the election.
 Abhisit Vejjajiva, the leader of the opposition, explained that he felt the elections lacked legitimacy and were merely an attempt by Thaksin to divert attention away from his corruption scandal.
-Unsurprisingly, Thaksin won the election.
-However, the Constitutional Court invalidated the results of the unopposed election.
+Unsurprisingly, Thaksin won the uncontested election.
+However, the Constitutional Court invalidated its results.

 This culminated with a military coup, led by General Sondhi Boonyaratkalin, that removed Thaksin from power.
 It was the first coup in Thailand since the events before Black May during the 1990s.
 Sondhi justified that the political crisis made the coup necessary, and condemned the divisions Thaksin had created in Thai society.
 Thaksin, who was in New York, attempted to declare a state of emergency, but his broadcast was cut off mid sentence.
 Later, privy councillor and retired general Surayud Chulanont was appointed prime minister while a new constitution was written.
 This draft would be approved in a referendum and promulgated in 2007.
 It undid some of what the 1997 constitution had achieved, namely by turning the Senate from a fully elected to a half appointed body.
 Finally, the Thai Rak Thai party was dissolved due to the court finding that it had hired smaller parties to contest the boycotted 2005 election, which violated election law.
 Its executives and leadership were banned from politics for five years.
 Thaksin himself would later be found guilty of corruption and sentenced to imprisonment, a punishment he escaped by self-exiling himself to Dubai.